davidusb-geek/emhass-add-on/emhass/DOCS.md

 In the default configuration example the first peak hour will start at 02:54 and end at 15:24, and so on.
 If you don't have a peak/off-peak hours contract, then just leave these defaults period values and set the following peak/off-peak hours cost at the same value.

 - treat_deferrable_load_as_semi_cont: Define if we should treat each deferrable load as a semi-continuous variable.
-Semi-continuous variables are variables that cana take either their nominal value or zero.
+Semi-continuous variables are variables that can take either their nominal value or zero.
 - load_peak_hours_cost: The cost of the electrical energy from the grid during peak hours in €/kWh.
 Defaults to 0.1907.
 - load_offpeak_hours_cost: The cost of the electrical energy from the grid during non-peak hours in €/kWh.
 Defaults to 0.1419.
 - photovoltaic_production_sell_price: The paid price for energy injected to the grid from excedent PV production in €/kWh.
 Defaults to 0.065.